-The Council had cash and short-term investment balances of £13.1 million at 31 October 2020.
-The Council has undertaken cash flow modelling through to March 2022 which demonstrates a positive cash position across the whole period without the need for borrowing.
-The Council is not forecasting a need to borrow before 1 April 2024.
+The Council had cash and short-term investment balances of £40.4m at 31 August 2021.
+The Council has undertaken an assessment of our liquidity position and cash flow forecasting through to October 2022 which demonstrates a positive cash position across the whole period without the need for borrowing.